 Final Design Notes

-The widgets overlays are placeholders and were being developed by another vendor.
+The modal overlays with dials are placeholders and were developed by another vendor.

 Vector iconography of 3D components (Illustrator)